 Port Lympne is home to a gorgeous pride of Lions.
-Mum Oudrika keeps a close eye on the 2-year-old girls from their first litter, Binti and Kulinda, as well as their 3 playful cubs born earlier this year.
+Mum Oudrika keeps a close eye on her 2 girls from her first litter, Binti and Kulinda, as well as their 3 young.
 The pride can be seen in their spacious new enclosure at the bottom of the reserve.

 Your Adoption Really Helps

 By adopting an Aspinall animal, you are helping to support our amazing overseas work and back to the wild campaigns.